 Generally, the strength of NaCl B1 phase increase gently with pressure, suggesting that NaCl B1 phase is a good pressure transmitting medium, whereas B2 is no longer regarded as “soft” material due to the abruptly increment of its differential stress.
 Results from peak broadening study show that deformation of NaCl B1 phase remains in elastic regime, whereas B2 phase undergoes a plastic deformation.
 The elastic constants of B1 phase calculated based on lattice strain theory show reasonable agreement with previous reports within B1 phase regime, whereas the elastic constants of B2 phase appear to deviate largely from the theoretical predictions.
 Differential stresses supported by different crystal planes show that B1 200 has the lowest value, suggesting B1 200 may be responsible for the pressure induced initial deformation.

 MI, Zhongying, "Strength, Elasticity and Phase Transition Study on NaCl and MgO-NaCl Mixture to Mantle Pressures" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 1043.